 Jökulsárlón Glacier Lagoon is one of the top attractions along the southeastern coast of Iceland.
 It’s an especially popular stopping point along the famous Ring Road, and once you see it, you’ll see why.
 Diamond Beach is one of the most popular black sand beaches in Iceland, known for the fragments of icebergs that drift onto the shore and resemble diamonds glistening in the sun.

-I’d recommend giving yourself a solid 2-4 hours to fully explore both the lagoon and nearby Vatnajökull National Park and do a little wildlife watching.
+I’d recommend giving yourself 2-4 hours to fully explore the lagoon and nearby Vatnajökull National Park and do a little wildlife watching.
 This is a favorite hang-out for seals, who love to relax on top of the icebergs.
-Birds love this spot too, especially arctic terns, but if you’re on the hunt for puffins, you’ll have to look elsewhere.
+Birds love this spot too, especially arctic terns, but if you’re hunting for puffins, you’ll have to look elsewhere.

 Boat tours are a great way to see this area, and there are plenty to choose from.
 There are tours from Reykjavik, but if you really want to give yourself the gift of time, rent a car and drive down yourself.

 If you want to stay along the southern coast, Ekra Glacier Lagoon is less than 10 miles away.
 It’s about a 5-hour drive from Reykjavik, so you’d be looking at a 10-hour car ride if you tried to make it a day trip!

 This is an explorer’s playground, and there are so many fun things to do in this part of Iceland.
 How about a crystal ice cave tour where you can hike inside an ice cave?
 Or if you’d prefer to stay above ground, you can hike across the Vatnajökull glacier and marvel at the dramatic wilderness of Skaftafell National Park.